Robert-Walker0/Triangle-Calculator/README.md

 ### Lua Version

-To use the triangle calculator, run the `lua src/lua/main.lua` file and follow the prompts to enter the side lengths.
+To use the triangle calculator, run the command `lua src/lua/main.lua` file and follow the prompts to enter the side lengths.

 ### C++ Version